aditya9710/PaPL/README.md

 <br/>

 The Android application version is available on [github.com/Antho1426/papl-app](url) for use with the CreroBot.
 This repository contains the desktop version of the application.
 To use the application with Thymio, the user will have to install the [Thymio Suite](https://www.thymio.org/program/) software.
 Similarly, install [ScratchJr](https://jfo8000.github.io/ScratchJr-Desktop/) software to use its module in the application.
-The instructional Jupyter Notedbook authored by Noé and Julien has also been added to this repository.
+The instructional Jupyter Notedbook for the desktop application authored by Noé and Julien has also been added to this repository.